Wolfgang Schnur: Stasi

 At the end of her holiday, Marlies Bähr was more unsure than ever of what to make of "Torsten".
 As he reported to his handlers, she had made clear that she had no wish to engage with him in any more discussions about politics.
 Possibly he had "gone too far".
 But she was happy to tell him what she knew about escaping from East Germany to the west.
 She knew it was very dangerous.
 To do it he must be 150% sure that it was what he wanted.
 She had heard of East German escaping via Turkish ships in the Mediterranean after managing to get themselves included on government-sponsored Mediterranean youth-holidays on an East German ship.
 But she very strongly counselled him to do everything he could to find a legal route for any escape to the west before involving himself with the illegal methods.
 "Torsten" was not successful in getting her to disclose whatever she knew about the "Fluchthelfer" (escape helpers) among her university contemporaries.
 He reported that she knew "nothing concrete" about that side of things.
 But Schnur's handlers were more interested in using Marlies to enable "Torsten" himself to become involved with the "traffickers".
-She introduced him to "Hendrik", a student at the Technical University of Berlin to whom "Torsten" confided that he still feared arrest, following the unpleasantnesses at the "Free German Youth Wilhelm Pieck Academy".
+She introduced him to "Hendrik", a student at Technische Universität Berlin to whom "Torsten" confided that he still feared arrest, following the unpleasantnesses at the "Free German Youth Wilhelm Pieck Academy".
 Hendrik did not want to know the details, but he was indignant on Torsten's behalf and understood the point at once.
 He knew a man....
 Somehow "Torsten" very soon broke off contact with both Marlies and Hendrik, but the exceptionally comprehensive and detailed nature of the reports of his various meetings that Schnur submitted to his handlers continued to impress.
 His progress may well still have been held up through suspicions generated on account of his connections with the west, but he was nevertheless given a succession of further assignments to investigate and report back.
 On his home base at Rügen he was employed as an "omni-directional radar" to identify and investigate possibly negative or hostile elements among the young people on the holiday island.